-Also, document any department- or group-specific requirements, as well as the overall business drivers, timelines, and objectives you wish to achieve.
+Also, document any department- or group-specific requirements, as well as the overall business drivers, timelines, and objectives you wish to achieve

-Develop a Comprehensive Project Plan
+Develop a Comprehensive Data Center Move Project Plan

 Then, construct a detailed plan for the data center relocation that includes the following elements:

-*A project charter identifying stakeholders, objectives, budgets, and priorities
+*Project charter identifying stakeholders, objectives, budgets, and priorities

-*A project plan with tasks and resource assignments for each person or group.
+*Complete plan with tasks and resource assignments for each person or group.

-*A risk management plan to document risks and contingencies.
+*Risk management plan to document risks and contingencies.

 *Checklists and sign-off sheets for each involved party.

-*A timeline and schedule of key events in the move.
+*Timeline and schedule of key events in the move.

 *Budget components that you can use to justify budgets.

-*An end-to-end test plan for each group.
+*End-to-end test plan for each group.

 Brainstorm for Potential Problems